Mindanao Advice

 A Taste of Kindness and Freedom in Halsa, Norway

 A few days after our arrival, we were invited to my husband’s former wife’s youngest sister, Hildur.
 She works with refugee issues in the community center and lives in her childhood home, an old farm she has renovated at the end of a narrow fjord about 30 km from us.
-We joined Guri and John and halfway, they stopped at a wooden church where my husband’s oldest son was baptized and his former wife buried.
+We joined Guri and John, and halfway, they stopped at a wooden church where my husband’s oldest son was baptized and his former wife was buried.

 The town hall of Halsa Kommune on a rainy midsummer morning